viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 First, **turn off your Raspberry Pi**.
 This will help prevent any accidents when connecting the hardware.

-Now, follow this schematic to attach jumper wires to the servo and Raspberry Pi.
+Now, follow this schematic diagram to attach jumper wires to the servo and Raspberry Pi.

 - **GND** on servo attached to pin 6 on Pi
 - **5V** on servo attached to pin 2 on Pi